zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 2) Create a file consisting of a table of an arbitrary number of values in engineering units and use the utility called **makeBpt** to convert the table into a breakpoint table.
-As an example, the contents data file to create the typeJdegC breakpoint table look like this:
+As an example, the contents of the data file to create the typeJdegC breakpoint table look like this:

 .. code::